Acanthosepion lycidas: Gonadal sex differentiation

 Gonadal sex differentiation is when an undifferentiated gonad transforms into either an ovary or a testes, typically occurring during embryonic development.
-This process was studied on a histological level within Sepia lycidas and the results are applicable to similar cephalopod species, as well.
+This process was studied on a histological level within Acanthosepion lycidas and the results are applicable to similar cephalopod species, as well.
 The observations showing an undifferentiated gonad forming within cuttlefish embryos anywhere from 14–21 days after fertilization.
 A few days later, around 28 days into embryonic development (before hatching), is when sexual dimorphism begins and ovarian differentiation occurs.
 It is not until about 20 days after hatching that organisms will experience testicular differentiation.
 In another study, the Gonadotropin-releasing hormone-like peptide (GnRH-like) levels of kisslip cuttlefish were observed, since this peptide has been proven to play a significant role in some cephalopod reproductive behaviors.
 The results of this study showed that GnRH-like was present within the organism's brains even in an undifferentiated state, and that the levels did increase significantly once gonadal sex differentiation began to take place.